ChernyakKonstantin/godot_gym_api/docs/source/godot/rl_agent.rst

 -----------

 This class provides interface to set an agent action, to obtain the agent observation, to configure and to reset the agent.
-User must override the method to implement own agent.
+User must override the class to implement own agent.

 In **GodotGymAPI** ``RLAgent`` is considered as top-level controller over object that interacts the ``RLEnvWorld`` and sensors those percieve the ``RLEnvWorld``.